marcvanandel/programming-guide/README.md

 Help for my first programming experience.
 Start with [Work to do?](#work-to-do) and use the [Tools](#tools) section when you need a tool for a task.

+If you just want to learn programming, try **[Hedy](https://hedycode.com/)**.
+This is a really fun and easy way to get you into learning how to write code.<!-- two spaces at the end are on purpose -->
+_Tip: select your own language if English is not your native language!_

 ## Work to do

 1. Create your own [GitHub](#github) account